SphericalCowww/ROS_leggedRobot_testBed/README.md

 Note that to move the motion wheel in rViz:

     # toggle: Approx IK Soluations
+    # toggle if needed: MotionPlanning => Planned Path => Loop Animation
-    # also test if needed, toggle: Use Cartesian Path
+    # toggle if needed: Use Cartesian Path

 #### launch with a proper launch file: